MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/sample-port-monitor.md

 The functions that LOCALMON  exports are incorporated into Localspl.dll, the Local Print Provider.
 Port monitors are divided into two DLLs: a port monitor server DLL, and a port monitor user interface DLL.

 > [!NOTE]
-> LOCALMON (Localmon.dll) print monitor samples for previous versions of Windows have been archived and are not available in the Windows Driver Kit (WDK) 10 samples on GitHub.
+> LOCALMON (Localmon.dll) print monitor samples for previous versions of Windows have been archived as outlined below.
+LOCALMON (Localmon.dll) print monitor sample code is not available in the Windows Driver Kit (WDK) 10 samples on GitHub.

-For previous versions of Windows, sample source code for Localmon.dll is available in the following locations:
+For previous versions of Windows, sample source code for LOCALMON (Localmon.dll) is available in the following locations:

 - For Windows 7, sample source code for Localmon.dll is included with the [Windows Driver Kit Version 7.1.0](https://www.microsoft.com/en-us/download/details.aspx?id=11800) installation download.
 The sample is located in the **\\src\\print\\monitors\\localmon** subdirectory (for example, C:\WinDDK\7600.16385.1\src\print\monitors\localmon).